About

 Research keyboard_arrow_down

 I am trained as an anthropological archaeologist and my research and teaching has focused on the material landscapes of Northwest Coast of North America.
 I have at times thought that this work includes the history and archaeology of Indigenous communities, the archaeology and ethnohistory of cultural contact and colonialism, archaeology and law, space-syntax analysis of architecture and households, radiocarbon dating and chronology-building, and the use of Indigenous oral records in archaeology (and vice versa).
-However, I am suspect I am actually exploring the practices of archaeology as constituted by attempting these things across the wide distances of colonialism and racism.
+I explore the practices of archaeology as constituted by attempting these things across the wide distances of colonialism and racism.

-My current work includes a long term partnership with the Lax Kw’alaams and Metlakatla First Nations that explores their history over the Holocene via a comparison of archaeological data and Indigenous oral records.
+My current work includes a long term partnership with the Lax Kw’alaams and Metlakatla First Nations that explores their history over the Holocene via archaeological data in the context of oral records.

 I also work with Musqueam First Nation in a partnership to offer UBC undergraduate courses that advance the analysis of archaeological research conducted in their territory.